Explained: Assisted Reproductive Technology bill to regulate India's fertility industry

 India has become the hub of the global fertility industry and medical tourism.
 In order to regulate India's fertility treatment industry, the Assisted Reproductive Technology (Regulation) Bill, 2020, will be considered for passing in the Lok Sabha this winter session.

-The bill comes nearly a decade after the Indian Council of Medical Research drew the bill's first draft in 2008.
+The bill comes over a decade after the Indian Council of Medical Research drew the bill's first draft in 2008.
 The ART bill, which was approved by the Union Cabinet last year, seeks to set minimum standards and codes of conduct for fertility clinics and egg/sperm banks in the country.

 The ART Bill provides for the "safe and ethical practice of assisted reproductive technology services", which includes: gamete donation (the use of donor sperm or eggs), intrauterine insemination (a procedure in which sperm is artificially inserted into the uterus), in-vitro fertilisation (the egg is fertilised by sperm outside the body and then transferred to the uterus), intra cytoplasmic sperm injection (a form of IVF in which a live sperm is injected into the centre of an egg), gestational surrogacy (in which a surrogate carries the baby in her uterus but has no genetic link to it), and preimplantation genetic diagnostics (the screening of an embryo for genetic conditions prior to implantation/pregnancy).